gyenabubakar/practising--sql/README.md

 # practising--postgres

-I intend to solve all the exercises on [pgexercises.com](https://pgexercises.com/) in 3 ways, with:
+I intend to solve all the exercises on [pgexercises.com](https://pgexercises.com/) in 4 ways, with:

-- [ ] SQL
+- [ ] PostgreSQL
 - [ ] DrizzleORM
 - [ ] Prisma
+- [ ] SQLite (still not sure if this is necessary)

 I'll create folders for each of them, with each folder containing the solution to all the exercises.